 3. Not Every Product Needs to be Stored in Every Warehouse

-As your eCommerce business grows, so will the number of products you sell.
-Keeping all your products in all your warehouses doesn’t make sense.
-One of the best ways is to separate your stock into bestsellers and low sellers, as we pointed out above, and then to stock your warehouse accordingly.
+As your ecommerce business grows, so will the number of products you sell.
+Keeping all your products in all your warehouses doesn't make sense.
+One of the best ways is to separate your stock into bestsellers and low sellers, as we pointed out above, and then stock your warehouse accordingly.
 You could, for example, ensure that your bestsellers are at all your warehouse locations to allow for quicker, more cost-effective fulfillment while keeping all your slow sellers in one warehouse and your medium sellers in another.

 4. Update Data in Real-Time